Agnieszkalukasiak/SAFESURGEON/README.md

 ## Our Goal
 Our goal is to enhance patient safety and trust in the medical community by:
-Promoting Transparency and providing up-to-date and accurate information about surgeons.
+* Promoting Transparency and providing up-to-date and accurate information about surgeons.
-Empowering Users: Allowing patients to make informed choices based on verified data.
+* Empowering Users: Allowing patients to make informed choices based on verified data.
-Improving Healthcare Outcomes: Helping users select qualified professionals for better medical experiences.
+* Improving Healthcare Outcomes: Helping users select qualified professionals for better medical experiences.

-Join us in making healthcare safer and more transparent for everyone.
+Join us in making healthcare safer and more transparent for everyone!

 ## Project Description
 This project allows users to search for surgeons and check their verification status.
 It also enables surgeons to sign up, create a profile by submitting their details for admin verification, and, once verified or rejected by the admin, access their profile page to edit and keep it up to date.
 If rejected, surgeons can resubmit their updated details for verification.
 Every time a surgeon changes their details, their status is automatically reset to pending, requiring them to go through admin verification before accessing their profile page again.

 ### User Search Functionality:
 Users can log in and search for a surgeon using the surgeon’s name, clinic, country, and city.
 The search results will indicate if the surgeon is:
 Verified (present in the database and verified), Rejected (their verification was denied), Pending(signup but awaiting admin verification) or
 Not Verified (not in the database at all).

 ### Surgeon Signup and Verification:
 Surgeons can sign up by filling in a form with their details and uploading supporting documents.
 After submission, the surgeon’s profile is marked as “pending verification” and requires administrative review.